-The contractor is hired by the owner/developer to install the water and/or sewer lines in accordance with approved plans.
+The contractor is hired by the owner/developer or by OWASA to install the water and/or sewer lines and related infrastructure in accordance with approved plans.
+Only a licensed utility contractor may work on OWASA infrastructure, including coincident construction, abandonment, or excavation.